HTTP Request Node

 Tips

-- Use saved credentials instead of placing tokens directly in fields — it is more secure and easier to maintain
+- Use saved credentials instead of putting tokens directly in fields.